cannarocks/mastra-workflow/README.md

-# Stagehand & Mastra Integration
+# e2e-supervisor

-A powerful integration that combines the capabilities of [Browserbase's Stagehand](https://stagehand.dev) with [Mastra](https://mastra.ai/) for advanced web automation, scraping, and AI-powered web interactions.
+Workflow orchestrator for AI agents focused on automating and enhancing interactions with the [UNGUESS](https://unguess.io) platform.
+Built on [Mastra](https://mastra.ai/) for multi-step workflow management, it enables advanced QA automation and intelligent actions on [app.unguess.io](https://app.unguess.io).
+Stagehand by Browserbase is used as a backend for browser automation, but the main focus is on UNGUESS-centric workflows.

 ## Overview

-This project enables AI agents to interact with web pages through the Mastra framework using Stagehand's browser automation capabilities.
-It provides tools for web navigation, element observation, data extraction, and action execution, all orchestrated through Mastra's agent system.
+This project empowers AI agents to execute multi-step workflows that interact with [app.unguess.io](https://app.unguess.io), automating QA processes, data collection, and platform actions.
+The orchestration is handled by Mastra, enabling iterative information gathering, template selection, and plan creation tailored for UNGUESS use cases.
+Stagehand provides browser automation capabilities as needed.

 ## Features

-- **Web Navigation**: Navigate to websites programmatically
+- **UNGUESS Workflow Automation**: Multi-step workflows designed for actions and QA on app.unguess.io
-- **Element Observation**: Identify and locate elements on web pages
+- **Iterative Data Collection**: Conversational steps to gather all necessary information from the user
-- **Action Execution**: Perform actions like clicking buttons or filling forms
+- **Template Selection**: AI-driven selection of the best test or QA template for UNGUESS activities
-- **Data Extraction**: Extract structured data from web pages
+- **Global State Management**: Shared state across workflow steps for context-aware automation
-- **Session Management**: Smart session handling with automatic timeouts and reconnection
+- **Browser Automation**: Execute web actions on UNGUESS via Stagehand (secondary feature)
-- **AI-Powered Interactions**: Leverage OpenAI models for intelligent web interactions
+- **AI-Powered Reasoning**: Use OpenAI models for intelligent decision-making and interaction

 ## Installation

 ### Prerequisites

 - Node.js (v20+)
-- pnpm
+- yarn
 - Browserbase account
 - OpenAI API access